 Just about every state has laws in place that require sellers to inform a buyer of material defects in the property.
 This is usually done by completing a seller’s disclosure form, and it’s done before the transaction is complete.
 Sellers can sometimes still be held responsible in some “buyer beware” states, depending on how the contract is written.

-Some states will hold a listing agent liable if they didn’t disclose problems they saw in the home or that the seller discussed with the agent.
+Some states can hold a listing agent liable if they didn’t disclose problems they saw in the home or that the seller discussed with the agent.
 No, the listing agent isn’t required to get on their hands and knees to inspect the crawl space, but it is their obligation to tell the truth about what they know regarding the condition of the home.
 Some states will strip agents of their licenses if they are caught being deceitful to make a sale.

 The home inspector could be held liable because they were tasked with finding problems that even the homeowner may not have noticed.
 In some instances, if they miss issues that another home inspector would notice, they could be held for negligence or even breach of contract.

 Word to the wise: before making accusatory claims about who’s responsible for the problems you’re finding in your home, read your home inspection report thoroughly.
 Sometimes the problem you find falls within an area that the inspector didn’t have to include in their report.

 Each state has different disclosure requirements, and you must know what the disclosure laws in your state are.
 Most importantly, you will want to find out if your state employs a “caveat emptor” or “buyer beware” law.